udacity/create-your-own-adventure/english/00-Life-of-this-world/Life of this world.md

 “Know that the life of this world is only play and amusement, pomp and mutual boasting among you, and rivalry in respect of wealth and children, as the likeness of vegetation after rain, thereof the growth is pleasing to the tiller; afterwards it dries up and you see it turning yellow; then it becomes straw1.
 But in the Hereafter (there is) a severe torment (for the disbelievers, evil-doers), and (there is) Forgiveness from Allah and (His) Good Pleasure (for the believers, good-doers), whereas the life of this world is only a deceiving enjoyment“.
 [QURAN 57:20]

+Explore food - I love steak so here is a reference to steak in the story [eat a juicy steak](../rib-eye/rib-eye.md)

 "Life isn't that simple but you got to take every possible risk in life to achieve something."